01

 Data minimization perimeter

-Boundary discipline · evidence metadataThe portal stores documentation about regulated data, not the regulated data itself.
-Evidence metadata is cryptographically anchored; raw customer data stays within the customer’s own secure perimeter.
+Boundary discipline · evidence metadataThe portal stores documentation about regulated data — never the regulated data itself.
+Evidence metadata is cryptographically anchored; raw data stays in the customer’s perimeter.

-We do not handle PHI, CUI, or cardholder data inside the portal.
-Customers upload evidence of controls (policies, screenshots, configuration exports, log excerpts) — never live regulated data.
-Each upload is hashed (SHA-256) server-side at ingest; the server-recomputed hash becomes the immutable source of truth for integrity verification.
-Documents are scoped by RLS so a customer can never read another customer’s evidence, and the boundary holds even under direct PostgREST queries.
+No PHI, CUI, or cardholder data lives in the portal.
+Customers upload evidence of controls — policies, screenshots, config exports, log excerpts.
+Each upload is SHA-256 hashed server-side at ingest, and that hash becomes the immutable source of truth.
+RLS scopes documents per customer, and the boundary holds even under direct PostgREST queries.

-SSRF allowlist · per-vendor enforcement External data-fetching connectors (Okta, Microsoft Entra ID, Google Workspace, GitHub, AWS CloudTrail, Vanta) enforce a strict per-vendor destination allowlist.
-Customer-supplied URLs are validated against the vendor’s known production hosts before any outbound request.
+SSRF allowlist · per-vendor enforcement Connectors (Okta, Entra ID, Google Workspace, GitHub, AWS CloudTrail, Vanta) enforce a strict per-vendor destination allowlist.
+Customer URLs are validated against known production hosts before any outbound request.

-Server-Side Request Forgery is the highest-leverage attack against any platform that lets customers configure outbound integrations.
-Our connector layer rejects any URL that isn’t HTTPS on the vendor’s known host pattern — Okta tenants must end in .okta.com or .oktapreview.com, Google Workspace token URIs must be Google OAuth hosts, Vanta API base URLs must be on the vanta.com namespace, and so on.
-Connectors that interpolate customer-controlled values into hardcoded base URLs are inherently safe by construction; ones that accept full URLs run through the allowlist library before fetch().
+SSRF is the highest-leverage attack against any platform with customer-configured integrations.
+The connector layer rejects any URL that isn’t HTTPS on the vendor’s known host pattern — Okta must end in .okta.com, Vanta on the vanta.com namespace, and so on.
+Full-URL connectors run through the allowlist library before fetch().

-CI gating · append-only chain Security-sensitive code paths are enforced automatically by a CI gating framework before any new code reaches production.
-The audit chain itself is append-only at the database trigger layer and verified continuously.
+CI gating · append-only chain Security-sensitive code paths are enforced by a CI gating framework before any code reaches production.
+The audit chain is append-only at the trigger layer and verified continuously.

-Every pull request targeting our main branch passes through a service-role auth-check gate that fails if any new code introduces a server-side admin client without a recognized authentication step in the same file.
-The audit_events table is hash-chained (each row references the previous row’s hash and embeds its own row hash); updates and deletes are blocked at the trigger layer.
-The chain tail is timestamped via SSL.com’s RFC 3161 Timestamping Authority on a regular cadence.
-Recipients of our deliverables can verify the chain independently at the public verify endpoint without any cooperation from us.
+Every pull request passes a service-role auth-check gate that fails if new code introduces a server-side admin client without a recognized auth step in the same file.
+The audit_events table is hash-chained — each row references the prior row’s hash; updates and deletes are blocked at the trigger layer.
+The chain tail is RFC 3161 timestamped via SSL.com’s TSA, and recipients verify it independently with no cooperation from us.

 05